-From an evolutionary perspective, dogs are not meant to eat a vegan diet; however, your dog may have a health issue that requires him or her to take a walk on the meat-free side.
+From an evolutionary perspective, dogs are not meant to eat a vegan diet; however, your dog may have a health issue that requires them to take a walk on the meat-free side.

 You shouldn’t feed your dog vegan dog food without a medical reason.
 According to most veterinarians, it’s not advisable to do so because dogs, as we’ve stated before, are not meant to eat meat-free lifestyles.

-This type of diet is useful to dogs with allergies to meat as well, and some of the most common allergies in dogs are those pertaining to meat such as lamb, beef, chicken, and other meats.
+This type of diet is useful to dogs with allergies to meat as well, and some of the most common allergies in dogs are those of meat such as lamb, beef, chicken, and other meats.

-So while there isn’t anything wrong with vegan dog food per se, don’t feed it to your dog if he or she doesn’t have a medical reason for ingesting vegan dog foods for a prolonged period of it.
+So while there isn’t anything wrong with vegan dog food per se, don’t feed it to your dog if they don’t have a medical reason for ingesting vegan dog foods for a prolonged period of it.

 Puppy food has more fats, carbs, and calories and, while some fats are good, the levels that a growing dog needs versus a dog that is already at its appropriate weight are different.